Kids - Adventure with God

 “Don’t worry, because I am with you,” Isaiah 41:10.

-- What artifact did Dr. Shovelle and Marv find today, and what did the artifact have to do with the story?
-(A jar; the Israelites used it to collect the food and water God provided.)
+- What artifact did Dr. Shovelle and Marv find, and what did it have to do with the story?
+(They found a sword because there was a battle in the story.)

 PARENT BIBLE STUDY